I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

+I served in the Air National Guard a number of years ago.
+I was a navigator on a KC-97 tanker whose mission was mid-air refueling of fighter planes.
 My job was to find the fighters with my radar and direct them to us so that we could refuel them and allow them to remain airborne longer, thereby enabling them to fly longer and farther.

 Like the Army National Guard, Air National Guard units are state units and each state unit has the governor of the state, not the President of the U.S. as their commander in chief.
 Officers in the National Guard receive their commissions from their respective state legislature and not the U.S. Congress (although all pilots and most other officers also receive commissions as reserve officers in the USAF from Congress).

-While Army and Air National Guard units are under the command of their respective state governors, Article II, Section 2 of the U.S. Constitution (which reads: The President shall be commander in chief of the Army and Navy of the United States, and of the militia of the several states, when called into the actual service of the United States;) allows the President of the United States to temporarily take over a state Army or Air National Guard unit and place it under his command during a war or other national emergency.
+While Army and Air National Guard units are under the command of their respective state governors.
+Article II, Section 2 of the U.S. Constitution (which reads: "The President shall be commander in chief of the Army and Navy of the United States, and of the militia of the several states, when called into the actual service of the United States") allows the President of the United States to temporarily take over a state Army or Air National Guard unit and place it under his command during a war or other national emergency.
 Because of this, most officers in the Air National Guard have both a state commission and a Federal commission as a reserve officer in the U.S. Air Force.

 Current Air National Guard Fighter Aircraft

-According to the Air National Guard's recruiting information website, GoANG.com, the Air National Guard currently flies four types of fighter aircraft and these are:
+According to the Air National Guard's recruiting information website, GoANG.com, the Air National Guard currently flies four types of fighter aircraft, and these are:

 The Air National Guard also flies the following other types of military aircraft:

-KC-135 Air Tankers
+- KC-135 Air Tankers

-UH-60 Special Missions aircraft
+- UH-60 Special Missions aircraft

-C-21 Special Missions aircraft
+- C-21 Special Missions aircraft

-Since individual units only have one type of aircraft, a person wishing to become a fighter pilot in the Air National Guard, will find their choice of units limited to those which are assigned one of the four types of fighter aircraft listed above.
+Since individual units only have one type of aircraft, a person wishing to become a fighter pilot in the Air National Guard will find their choice of units limited to those which are assigned one of the four types of fighter aircraft listed above.

 A second hurdle here is that you can only get into specific job, such as fighter pilot, in a unit if there are openings in that job category.

-Only a Few Openings in Air National Guard for Officer Candidates
+Limited Openings for Officer Candidates

-Assuming that you can find a fighter unit with open positions for pilots in an area where you live the next step, for a non-prior service applicant, is to apply to join that unit as an officer and pilot candidate.
+Assuming that you can find a fighter unit with open positions for pilots in an area where you live, the next step for a non-prior service applicant is to apply to join that unit as an officer and pilot candidate.

-According to the GoANG.com website most Air National Guard officer candidates are selected from the pool of enlisted personnel in the unit.
+According to the GoANG.com website, most Air National Guard officer candidates are selected from the pool of enlisted personnel in the unit.
 However, the site goes on to state that there are opportunities for outsiders to apply for a commission.

 Basic Requirements for Admittance